tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 - Along those lines, I later found out that the Bahamas is a tax haven.
 You don't have to pay any income, corporate, or capital gains taxes.
 Leonardo Dicaprio should've stashed away his money here instead of going all the way to that bank in Switzerland.

 - In elementary school I read about Atlantis Paradise Island in an issue of Nat Geo Kids.
 I thought it was amazing at the time but today it just seems really touristy.
 You could defintely pick out the people in the airport who were staying there.
-I'd still jump on any opportunity go to Disneyland though.
+That said, I'd still absolutely jump on any opportunity go to Disneyland.

 - The people were, of course, incredibly nice and hospitable.
 Admittedly, the backbone of the Bahamian economy is tourism but, after being there and seeing that it looks exactly like the postcards, it's hard to find a reason why anyone who grew up on an island wouldn't be friendly and easygoing.
 It's cool that one of these people used to be our president.